Girls' Generation 1979: Synopsis

 Lee Jung-hee is the second daughter of a family who owns a lingerie factory.
 She leads a group of teenage girls who have chaotic adventures together.
-She meets Bae Dong-moon through a group date and Dong-moon immediately falls for her.
-However, Jung-hee has a crush on Son Jin who is a cute looking senior student of a boys school and begins to follow him around to attract his attention.
+She meets Bae Dong-moon through a group date, and Dong-moon immediately falls for her.
+However, Jung-hee has a crush on Son Jin, a cute looking senior student of a boys school, and begins to follow him around to attract his attention.

 One day, Park Hye-joo, a transfer student from Seoul, joins their class and becomes the center of attention, creating jealousy and friction among the heroine and her friends.
 Despite Jung-hee's attention, Son Jin is attracted to Hye-joo.
-However, Hye-joo has no romantic feelings for Son Jin as she is interested in Joo Young-choon, an ex-gangster now turned local handy-man.
+However, Hye-joo has no romantic feelings for Son Jin, as she is interested in Joo Young-choon, an ex-gangster now turned local handyman.

-It's the story of their growing friendship, as the heroine and the new girl starts to bond despite their initial rivalry.
+This is the story of their growing friendship, as the heroine and the new girl start to bond despite their initial rivalry.

 There is also a darker side to the story, with a mystery surrounding an increasing number of sexual assaults in the city.
 And at the local toy factory, female workers begin disappearing one by one.